Bijan-Ghasemi-Afshar/Java-Assignment-1/README.md

 # UEA

 Subject speciﬁc
-  TestingofbasicprinciplesofJavaprogramming.
-ImplementationofsomesmallJavaapplications.
+  Testing of basic principles of Java programming.
+Implementation of some small Java applications.

 Subject speciﬁc
-  Developmentofbasiccompetenceinobjectoriented/algorithmicprogramminginJava, familiarity with the associated concepts and terminology.
+  Development of basic competence in object oriented/algorithmic programming in Java, familiarity with the associated concepts and terminology.